 ENTRY LEVEL KNOWLEDGES, SKILLS, AND ABILITIES:

-• Knowledge of the principles, practices, and techniques of facility food services management and administration.
+• Knowledge of the principles, practices, and techniques of facility food service management and administration.

-• Knowledge of principles, practices, and techniques of facility dietetics management and administration.
+• Knowledge of the principles, practices, and techniques of facility dietetics management and administration.

 • Knowledge of the methods, materials, and equipment used in facility food service operations.